jacobvasquez92/Firewall-Monitoring-Daily-Duties/Questions-to-Ask.md

 # **Questions to Ask to Perform at the Highest Level**

-## Asking the right questions will show proactiveness and help you quickly master your new role.
+## Asking the right questions is proactive and helps you quickly master your role.

 #### **On Your First Day and First Week**